-- If the engine is cold, start it up and let it warm up for 3-5 minutes then shut it off. - 2.
+- 1. If the engine is cold, start it up and let it warm up for 3-5 minutes then shut it off. - 2.
 Connect a tachometer to the engine. - 3.
 Make sure the transmission is in neutral gear. - 4.
 Keep the motorcycle in an upright position. - 5.
 Adjust the idle speed with the stop screw (A) - 6.
 To increase the idle, turn the screw to - 7.
-To decrease the idle, turn the screw to - The idle screw might look like and located on different sides of the motorcycle, depending on which model you have. - 9.
-The idle must be at $1500 \pm 100$ Rpm. - 10.
-DO NOT adjust the air/fuel mixture screw 1.
+To decrease the idle, turn the screw to - 8.
+The idle screw might be located on different sides of the motorcycle, depending on which model you have. - 9.
+The idle must be at 1500 ± 100 Rpm. - 10.DO NOT adjust the air/fuel mixture screw 1.
 It has been set from the factory.
-This should only be adjusted by an Xmotos dealer.
+This should only be adjusted by an Crossfire dealer.
 (USA EPA Carburetors are Non-Adjustable per EPA Regulations)

-CLUTCH SYSTEM
+CLUTCH SYSTEM (if equipped)

-In order to ensure the best performance and durability from the clutch, always be sure you have proper clutch free-play.
-Free-play is needed to ensure that the clutch has room for wear.
-A clutch with no free-play will begin to slip as the discs wear down.
+In order to ensure the best performance and durability from the clutch, always be sure you have proper clutch freeplay.
+Freeplay is needed to ensure that the clutch has room for wear.
+A clutch with no freeplay will begin to slip as the discs wear down.
 Failure to fix a slipping clutch can cause clutch damage.
-To check the free-play, simply pull on the clutch lever.
-The lever should move very easily within the free-play range before you feel the clutch begin to engage.
-If too much or too little free-play exists, adjustments are needed.
+To check the freeplay, simply pull on the clutch lever.
+The lever should move very easily within the freeplay range before you feel the clutch begin to engage.
+If too much or too little freeplay exists, adjustments are needed.